Nakayama automorphisms of double Ore extensions of Koszul regular algebras: Preliminaries

 \begin{definition} A quadratic algebra $A$ is called Koszul if the trivial $A$-module $_A\mathbbm{k}$ admits a projective resolution such that $P_n$ is generated in degree $n$ for all $n \geq 0.$ \end{definition}

-For more details about Koszul algebras and the Koszul duality, we refer to Chapter $2$ of Polishchuk and Positselski's text book \cite{PP05}.
-Now, recall the definitions of an Artin-Schelter regular algebra, a Nakayama automorphism and a Calabi-Yau algebra.
+For more detail about Koszul algebras and the Koszul duality, we refer the reader to \cite[Ch.2]{PP05}.
+Now, we recall the definitions of an Artin-Schelter regular algebra, a Nakayama automorphism and a Calabi-Yau algebra.